ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 </p>

 ### Define the loss function, the trainable distributions, and the custom training loop

+This code block is probably the most important of the classifier.
+Here we use negative log-likelihood as our loss function.
+We create trainable Gaussian distributions with `tfd.MultivariateNormalDiag()`, whose parameters will be estimated by minimizing the negative log-likelihood.

 {% highlight python %}
 {% raw %}
 def learn_parameters(x, y, mus, scales, optimiser, epochs):